 Additional turbocharging for 505 hp

 Although the 037 Rally is very rare, Kimera Automobili is now trying to do a restomod.
-This involves taking the complete vehicle apart.
+As a base car they use the Lancia Beta Montecarlo, which also served as basis for the original 037.
+The works involve taking the complete vehicle apart.
 Then, all parts that are retained receive an extensive restoration.
 However, Kimera is also providing new components.
 In particular, the Italians are taking care of the 2.1-liter four-cylinder supercharged engine.
 In the road version of the 037 Rally, this longitudinally mounted engine produces 151 kW/205 hp, significantly less than the rally variants.
 The latter produced up to 400 hp, depending on the configuration.
 Together with Italtecnica, Kimera Automobili is now increasing the output to 377 kW/505 hp and 550 Nm of torque.

 High-quality chassis and brake components